 Today’s post looks at Tiers 3 and 4 in the Employees’ Retirement System.
 Now, we know these are technically two tiers, but many of the members in these tiers are eligible to retire under the same retirement plan: Article 14 (for Tier 3 members) or Article 15 (for Tier 3 and 4 members).
-They also represent the largest percentage – 79.2 percent – of our ERS membership.
-Of our current 609,565 ERS members, 482,520 are in Tiers 3 and 4, representing 48.8 of ERS membership.
+Of our current 637,746 ERS members, 310,985 are in Tiers 3 and 4, representing 48.8 of ERS membership.

 Check out the graphic below for the basic retirement information for Tier 3 and 4 members.